diegoami/DA_yelp_sentiment_analysis/README.md

 Some effort has been done on preprocessing, but more experiments might give better results.

 - Standard NLTK tokenization is used
-- Punctuation token get removed,
+- Punctuation tokens got removed,
 - Tokens having no alphabetic characters are removed
 - CountVectorization use 1 and 2 grams
 - CountVectorization removes tokens that appear in more than 30% of the reviews corpus (corpus specific stop words)

 ### PIPELINE

 The Pipeline is made of these components.
-They have not been tuned, so improvements are possible
+As not much effort has been invested in this phase, improvements are certainly possible.

 - CountVectorizer
 - TfidfTransformer
 - SGDRegressor

 ### RESULT

 I trained a model using 1m reviews, using 80% for training and 20% for test.
-It is
+It is available at https://s3.eu-central-1.amazonaws.com/diegoamicabile-yelp/review.pipeline-1000000

 The target variable is the stars given during the review (from 1 to 5).
 The model predicts this value (from 1 to 5) and is therefore a regression.

-On this model, the MSE is the following
+For this model, the MSE is the following

-- Training Set:
+- Training Set: 1.01
-- Test Set
+- Test Set: 1.01